ekimekim/pokered/README.md

 * `make`.
 You may need to touch `music/sources.yaml` then re-`make` multiple times, because of problems with the makefile that I ran out of time to diagnose.

+## Limitations

+* In stereo, music only plays in the left ear.
+Sound effects only play in the right.
+  This is required due to the abuse of the volume control to get more sample range, which would distort sound effects if they shared the same volume control.
+  Left and right volumes are controlled independently.

+* Cable club / trading will not work and may crash your game

+* There is only room for ~10min of audio in the cart.
+Some songs were cut and replaced with existing songs.

+* Because all the music I'm using is copyrighted, I can't include it in this repo.
+  I hope at some point to make a version that sources entirely from online sources so anyone can build my version without needing the tracks on my local computer.

+* This isn't super well tested, you'll probably find bugs

 # Original README:

 This is a disassembly of Pokémon Red and Blue.